4564516/my_rag_project/artifacts/processed_docs/stone2022/stone2022/stone2022.md

 Often coupled with automatic speech recognition, Natural Language Processing is another very active area of machine perception.
 It is quickly becoming a commodity for mainstream languages with large data sets.
 Google announced that 20% of current mobile queries are done by voice,18 and recent demonstrations have proven the possibility of real-time translation.
 Research is now shifting towards developing refined and capable systems that are able to interact with people through dialog, not just react to stylized requests.

+17 ImageNet, Stanford Vision Lab, Stanford University, Princeton University, 2016, accessed August 1, 2016, www.image-net.org/.

 AI technologies already pervade our lives.
 As they become a central force in society, the field is shifting from simply building systems that are intelligent to building intelligent systems that are human-aware and trustworthy.

-<sup>17</sup> ImageNet, Stanford Vision Lab, Stanford University, Princeton University, 2016, accessed August 1, 2016, www.image-net.org/.

 <sup>18</sup> Greg Sterling, "Google says 20% of mobile queries are voice searches," *Search Engine Land*, May 18, 2016, accessed August 1, 2016, http://searchengineland.com/google-reveals-20-percentqueries-voice-queries-249917.